frontendpatterns/frontendpatterns.dev/src/content/patterns/literal-union.md

 ---
 # Literal Union

-Restrict values to specific strings or numbers for compile-time validation.

 ## Problem

 Without this pattern, the premise that restricting values to specific strings or numbers for compile-time validation falls apart, and small changes trigger cascading regressions.